ShreyaCS7/CODETECH-TASK2/README.md

 - Enter grades such as `85`, `92`, and `78`.
 - Click "Calculate" to see the results.

-# Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

 ## Acknowledgments

 - Inspired by simple grade tracking and GPA calculation needs.